Sustainability

 NGK supports wheelchair tennis as part of our support for persons with disabilities and for local sports.

 We assist talented wheelchair tennis athletes based in Aichi Prefecture in various ways, such as helping to fund their travel inside Japan and overseas.
-In 2020, we established a new hard court as well as barrier-free outdoor restrooms at the NGK Group company-operated Moronoki Tennis Club (located in Midori-ku in Nagoya City), which is open to wheelchair tennis athletes and aficionados alike.
+From 2020 to 2022, we established a new hard court and clay court and renovated the clubhouse and outdoor restrooms at the NGK Group company-operated Moronoki Tennis Club (located in Midori-ku in Nagoya City) to make them wheelchair-friendly, since the facilities are open to wheelchair tennis athletes and aficionados alike.
 NGK has also signed an official partnership agreement with the Japan Wheelchair Tennis Association (JWTA), with whom we work to sponsor annual events, competitions, and other opportunities for expanding and developing the sport of wheelchair tennis.
-In FY2022, we held a support ceremony for wheelchair tennis athletes, cooperated in the Wheelchair Tennis Experience Program organized by the Social Welfare Corporation Nagoya City Rehabilitation Agency, and held an exchange event for wheelchair tennis athletes.
+In FY2023, we held a pep rally for wheelchair tennis athletes, cooperated in the Wheelchair Tennis Experience Program organized by the Social Welfare Corporation Nagoya City Rehabilitation Agency, and held an exchange event for “new mixed doubles*” athletes, and talk events for the athletes we support.

 This is a photo showing support for wheelchair tennis.
 NGK actively supports wheelchair tennis as part of our support for persons with disabilities and local sports.